cmplab/npds-toolbox/README.md

 ## Published Software Paper

-In 2022, an original software paper related to NPDS Toolbox was published in **Volume 506** of the Journal of **Neurocomputing**, which you can find here: https://www.sciencedirect.com/science/article/abs/pii/S0925231222009183/
+In 2022, the original software paper related to NPDS Toolbox was published in **Volume 506** of the Journal of **Neurocomputing**, which you can find here: https://www.sciencedirect.com/science/article/abs/pii/S0925231222009183/

 ## Documentation